 Use as few campaigns and ad groups as possible to simplify the structure and provide clearer results.

 When creating your ad groups, keep targeting as broad as possible to ensure you're getting your ads in front of as many people as possible who are likely to convert.

 Use creative content in your ads that encourages people to take action on your website rather than content that aims to build brand awareness.

-- Create ads with Bulk Editor
+- Create and edit ads with Bulk Editor

-- Create ads with Ads Manager
+- Create and edit ads with Ads Manager

-- Manage your Promoted Pins
+- About Promoted Pins